Bonus Mystery Tour stop: Innsbruck

 After entering a food coma in Bologna, I was ready to head home to Budapest.
 Three weeks is more than enough for an intense trip where spending only one or two nights per destination is the norm.

 I wouldn’t have stopped if I hadn’t found a hotel directly opposite the train station.
-My bags, now full with specialties from each stop, are far heavier than when I started this trip.
+My bags, now full of specialties from each stop, are far heavier than when I started this trip.

 This trip turned out to be a gourmet food tour.